A brand new beginning

 Served with hot, buttered Naans and creamy, plain yoghurt for a spicy treat.

-This entry was posted on Sunday, March 9th, 2008 at 11:59 am and is filed under Cooking to impress, Entertaining, Highlights, Lamb (or goat), Meat.
+This entry was posted on Sunday, March 9th, 2008 at 11:59 am and is filed under Cooking to impress, Entertaining, Highlights, Lamb, Meat.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.